 Helium balloon rides are likely to be permanently installed and inflated with helium, a gas lighter than air.
-They can carry a large number of riders in a donut-shaped gondola below the balloon.
+They can carry many riders in a donut-shaped gondola below the balloon.
 A single cable runs from the balloon to the ground through the hole in the gondola.
 The operator controls the rise and descent of the balloon with the cable.